haproxytech/kubernetes-ingress/documentation/README.md

 Possible values:

 - The annotation format is a secret path *namespace/secretName*.
-If the namespace is ommited (path is only *secretName*) then the ingress namespace will be used.
+If the namespace is omitted (path is only *secretName*) then the ingress namespace will be used.
-For Basic Authentication, the Secret data should contain user credentials in the form of `username: encrypted and base-64 encoded passowrd`.
+For Basic Authentication, the Secret data should contain user credentials in the form of `username: encrypted and base-64 encoded password`.
 For example:

 ```
 bob: JDEkYWJjJEJYQnFwYjlCWmNaaFhMZ2JlZS4wcy8=